kelbyludwig/kel.bz/content/post/lll.md

 ## Things that Stumped Me When Learning LLL {#stumped}

-#### Is the length-reduction step guaranteed to provide "short" and "nearly orthogonal" vectors?
+#### Is the Gaussian length-reduction step guaranteed to provide short and nearly orthogonal vectors?

+If you have not made the connection yet, the `m` value from Gaussian reduction is the nearest integer of the `mu` value from Gram-Schmidt.
 It may not seem obvious that rounding the result of `mu` and using as a scalar would produce a good basis.
 In Gram-Schmidt using the exact value of `mu` allows for the ideal decomposition of a vector, which can be used to orthogonalize the vector.
-Now, we are rounding the result of `mu` which would affect the orthogonality of the result.
-Fortunately, even after rounding `mu` the length reduction step will produce nearly orthogonal vectors.
+Now, we are rounding that result which could affect the orthogonality of the result.
+Fortunately, even after rounding `mu` the length reduction step will produce "nearly orthogonal" vectors.

 In fact, a new length-reduced vector `B[k]` where `B[k] = B[k] -
 round(mu(i,j))*B[j]` will always have an angle with `B[j]` that lies between 60